Scotty1701/CS4065_Project2/Protocol/README.md

 ## Message Types
 ### Connect
 Used to connect to a server.
 Request payload contains the address and port of the server, formatted as a string `{"address", "port"}`.
-Response payload is a bool indicating whether the connection was accepted.
+Response payload is a bool indicating whether the connection was accepted and an error message if unsuccessful.
 ### Join
 Used to join the message board.
 Request payload contains the desired username as a string `"username"`.
-Response payload is a bool indicating whether the user was added to the board.
+Response payload is a bool indicating whether the user was added to the board and an error message if unsuccessful.
 ### Post
 Used to post a new message to the board.
 Request payload contains the following information formatted as follows a string array `{"message_id", "sender", "post_date", "subject", "content"}`.
-Response payload is a bool indicating whether the message was posted to the board.
+Response payload is a bool indicating whether the message was posted to the board and an error message if unsuccessful.
 ### Message
 Used to get the content of a message from the server.
 Request payload contains the message ID of the desired message as a number `123`.
-Response payload is a string matching the payload format for the post request, `{"message_id", "sender", "post_date", "subject", "content"}`.
+If the requested message is found, response payload is a string matching the payload format for the post request, `{"message_id", "sender", "post_date", "subject", "content"}`, otherwise an unsuccessful response and error message is returned.
 ### Leave
 Used to leave the group.
 Request payload contains the username of the user leaving as a string `"username"`.
-Response payload is a bool indicating whether the user successfully left the group.
+Response payload is a bool indicating whether the user successfully left the group and an error message if unsuccessful.
 ### GetUsers
 Used to get a list of users currently in the group.
 Request payload contains the group ID as a number `345`.
-Response payload is a string array of the usernames in the group `{"user1", "user2", "user3"}`.
+If the requested group is found, response payload is a string array of the usernames in the group `{"user1", "user2", "user3"}`, otherwise an unsuccessful response and error message is returned.

 ## Building
 This project requires cmake to build.